National Register Listings in

 In the 20th century, Red River Parish continued to develop, with improvements in infrastructure and education.
 The discovery of oil and natural gas in the region also brought economic prosperity.
 Today, Red River Parish is known for its beautiful landscapes, historic sites, and vibrant culture, and it remains an important part of Louisiana's heritage.

-This timeline provides a concise overview of the key events in the history of Red River Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Red River Parish, Louisiana.

 • Pre-1800s: Red River Parish area inhabited by Native American tribes, including the Caddo and Natchitoches peoples.